 I had some Craisins that needed to be used up, so I decided to make White Chocolate and Cranberry Cookies.
 My recipe called for Macadamia nuts, which I had.
 I didn’t realize, however, until I opened them that they had become rancid.

-What do you do with over-ripe bananas?
+What do you do with an over-ripe banana?
 The best thing that I know is to use it to make Banana Craisin Mini Muffins.
 They’re moist, easy to make, and absolutely delicious – a perfect brunch treat for Mother’s Day.

 Do you remember the last time that you were in the supermarket on the cookie aisle and you saw those very expensive cookies in the white bag?
 Well, the Almond and Chocolate Sandwich Cookies will definitely remind you of one of the more popular types, which will go unnamed!
 This is a crisp, thin cookie that’s…

 Hoppin’ John is a traditional dish served in the South on New Year’s Day.
 It consists of a black-eyed pea mixture served over rice.
 Hoppin’ John is often accompanied by cornbread and greens.
 According to at least one source, the black-eyed peas are symbolic of pennies or coins.